shahin/data_task/README.md

 # DataTask

-DataTask enables dependency-based programming for data workflows on top of the Rake build tool.
-This gem provides the DataTask, analogous to Rake's built-in FileTask but extended to work with pluggable backends beyond the local filesystem.
+DataTask extends Rake's dependency-based programming language to databases.
+This gem provides the `data` task, analogous to Rake's built-in `file` task but extended to work with pluggable backends beyond the local filesystem.

 Adapters are included for Sqlite3, PostgreSQL, and Greenplum.